 Cantik means beautiful in the Indonesian language.

-You Decide--Artistic or Not?
+You Decide–Artistic or Not?
 Above is an unconventional street portrait of a hat vendor in the foreground framed by a Balinese woman in the middle layer.
 For more on using layered street compositions, check out this article.
 Want to learn more about artistic street photography?
 View the dedicated gallery on Artistic Street Photography here.

 Loved the tour, it has inspired me to get back into photography.
 I learnt a lot and got some great shots.
 Looking forward to going again next time I’m in Bali. ~Lauren from Australia I’m inspired by your kind words, Lauren!
 I can’t wait to see some of your photos from the tour.

 October 2018 officially Marked the first anniversary of Bali Street Photographer Having guest photographer Simon and his daughter Aurora join me in October was a perfect way to celebrate the first full year of the Pasar Ubud Street Photography tour!
 And, there’s more.
 The icing on the cake is that Simon recently opened a solo […]

 Each colour of a canang sari offering symbolises a Balinese Hindu god.
 The red is for Brahma, the white is for Iswara, the yellow is for Mahadeva, and the green is for Vishnu.
 See more at the Bali Street Photographer Canang gallery.